AMArostegui/CoreNLPClient.Net/README.md

 There are several client implementations in many programming languages.
 The official from the Stanford NLP Group is a Python project called Stanza. https://stanfordnlp.github.io/stanza/index.html

 To keep things simple, I try to mimic the Stanza interface and implementation whenever possible.

+## Compatibility

+The library has been developed and tested on **Windows and Linux**, using **.NET Core 3.1**, but should work with older versions although I haven’t tried.
+The targeted version has been **CoreNLP 4.0.0** but, again, it should work with previous releases.

+Furthermore, it should also work with **.NET Framework 4.7.2** and above.